European building facade in morning light

 FATCA requires foreign financial institutions to identify and report US-linked accounts.
 That creates extra compliance work.
 Some European banks accept American clients routinely when the file is clean.
 Others decline the relationship because they do not want the reporting burden.

 This is why bank selection belongs in the Blueprint.
 The question is not "Which bank is closest to the house?"
 It is "Which bank is comfortable with US citizens, property funds, source-of-funds documentation and the country-specific residence story?"
+The mechanics of getting banked as a US person, the order the paperwork has to happen in, and the investment trap waiting on the other side are covered in the European banking guide.

 The property link